Blog Layout

 Trees are prone to a wide range of diseases, including attacks from parasites, bacteria and viruses.
 Some of the signs that your tree could be diseased include:

-• Discoloured leaves, or leaves with oddly shaped blotches on them
+• Discoloured leaves, or leaves with oddly shaped blotches on them.
+This could indicate various issues, such as nutrient deficiencies or fungal infections, which require immediate attention.

-• Crumbly bark, or bark that's discoloured, falling away or otherwise abnormal
+• Crumbly bark, or bark that's discoloured, falling away, or otherwise abnormal.
+Bark abnormalities can indicate diseases like cankers or infestations that need to be addressed quickly.

-In some cases, it's possible to treat the tree, so that it heals.
-A tree surgeon can diagnose the problem and suggest suitable remedial action, or remove the tree if it's too badly diseased to be retained.
+It's important to note that some diseases can spread to surrounding trees, making early detection crucial.
+Regular monitoring can help catch these issues before they become severe.
+An arborist can diagnose the problem and suggest suitable remedial action or remove the tree if it's too badly diseased to be retained.

 An Injured Tree